Take a moment to imagine your dream retirement.

 And finally, if you’ve got a workplace pension, your employer will also help.
 Depending on how much you save, they’ll match some or all of your contributions.
 In effect they give you extra money, over and above your normal salary payments.

 Of course, if you’re self-employed, you won’t get help from an employer.
-But you can still make the most of compound interest and government support by setting up and saving into a personal pension.
+But you can still make the most of compound interest and government support in the form of tax relief by setting up and saving into a personal pension.

 Interested in a Personal Pension?